-Prof Wong Yue Chim, Richard is the Independent Non-executive Chairman of the Board and Mr Benjamin Lam Yu Yee is the Group Managing Director of the Company.
+Mr Lee Chi Hong, Robert retired as the Non-executive Chairman and Prof Wong Yue Chim, Richard was appointed as the Independent Non-executive Chairman with effect from May 8, 2023.
+Mr Benjamin Lam Yu Yee is the Group Managing Director of the Company.
 The role of the Independent Non-executive Chairman is separated from that of the Group Managing Director.
 The Independent Non-executive Chairman is responsible for ensuring that the Board functions effectively, for providing leadership for the Board in setting goals and objectives for the Company and for ensuring that good corporate governance practices and procedures are established and enforced.
 The Group Managing Director is responsible for the day-to-day management of the Group's businesses and operations and for ensuring effective implementation of the Group's strategies.
 Mr Benjamin Lam Yu Yee is also the Deputy Chairman of the Board.

-All directors have full access to all the relevant information and have been furnished with relevant information in a timely manner, including monthly updates from the management, reports from each committee of the Board and briefings on significant legal, regulatory or accounting issues affecting the Group.
+All of the directors have full access to all the relevant information and have been furnished with relevant information in a timely manner, including monthly updates from the management, reports from each committee of the Board and briefings on significant legal, regulatory or accounting issues affecting the Group.
 Directors are also entitled to seek independent professional advice with costs to be borne by the Company.